LTUC/amman-dotnet-401d2/Curriculum/Class09/facilitator/README.md

 # Class 09: Design Patterns & Recursion

 ## How do I prep for today?
+1. Obtain a general understanding of design patterns and why they are important.

+### Lecture
-1. Review the "FactoryMethod" document located in the resources folder.
+1. Code Review
-2. Review the "Recursion" document located in the resources folder (45 minutes)
+2. Review the "Recursion" document located in the resources folder
+3. You may optionally choose to teach the design patterns lecture this day in addition to recursion.
+The Design Pattern lecture is located in the "Extra_Lectures" folder._

 ## What changed from yesterday?
 N/A